Sludge Dewatering: How Does Thermal Hydrolysis Improve Dewaterability?

 Several studies and cases have proven that the thermal hydrolysis process (THP) affects water distribution, among other properties, to improve digestate dewaterability.
 The thermal hydrolysis process involves treating the sludge at high temperature and pressure (160 to 180°C at about 6 bar for about 20-30 minutes) prior to releasing it in a flash tank.
 This disintegrates sludge particles so that interstitial water is released into the bulk liquid, becoming free water which can therefore be separated mechanically (see visual below).
 Freeing more water from sludge increases its solids content and has positive effects on the operational expenses of sewage sludge management facilities that must transport this final product for storage, land application, or incineration.

-A 2017 study demonstrates the aforementioned effect of THP.
+A 2017 study on waste activated sludge demonstrates the aforementioned effect of THP.
 In the study, one plant with two digesters has sludge coming from the same wastewater headworks.
 One digester line (denoted by the orange data points below) was switched to THP end 2015.
 This resulted in an improvement in dewatering in that line’s digestate by around 7-8% points, which is the typical improvement observed in full scale plants.

 How Is Sludge Dewaterability Measured?